 Five steps to take if you’re caught up in a perfectionist spiral…

 1. Become conscious or aware that your perfectionism is a problem.
-You likely created this perfect-looking persona to emotionally survive and perhaps even thrive as a child.
-No matter what the reason, it became the way you shielded and protected yourself whether you were aware of it or not.
+You likely created this perfect-looking persona to emotionally survive and even thrive as a child.
+It became the way you shielded and protected yourself whether you were aware of it or not.
 It’s not a constructive way to live.
 Because of its tyrannical reign, it now is destructive and only leads to intense loneliness.

-Here’s an example to illustrate the difference.
+Let’s illustrate the difference.
 You’re holding a pen in your hand, gently but firmly.
 There’s little chance that it will fall.
 That’s the constructive way to hold the pen.
 But what if you grasp it as hard as you can?
 You’re still holding the pencil, but in a the way that will only lead to exhaustion.
 And that, over time, is very destructive.

 Way too much, way too soon.
 Change needs to be gradual and gentle.

 3. Confront the rigid rules that you’re still following — that no longer truly help.
 We all learned rules to follow when we were young.
-You could probably sit down and write them out.
 “Don’t chew with your mouth full.”
 Or, “Always be kind.”
 But are there rules that are keeping your more authentic self from being revealed?
 “I can never show anger.”
 Or, “I can’t quit until the job’s done.”
-Look for rules that are the “shoulds” and “oughts” in your life.
+Look for those absolute rules to determine whether they’re truly helpful today.

 4. Connect with emotions long suppressed.
 Perfectionists don’t like to think about messy things, and especially avoid messy emotions.
 You can have trauma and loss in your life that you’ve never connected with, or in fact, rigidly suppressed.
 It’s hard to do, and you may need a therapist’s help to do so.

 But as Terrance Real once wrote, “If you don’t feel it, you live it.”
 This is very true; ignoring emotions don’t make them go away.
 They continue to lurk in the background, and thus silently affect your life